 On February 18, 2019, after reviewing the judgment of the Antigua Court of December 19, 2018 and considering all additional facts known to the board of directors, our board of directors determined that the Collaborating Shareholders became Acquiring Persons as defined under Sinovac Antigua's Rights Agreement, and that their conduct resulted in a Trigger Event under the Rights Agreement.
 As a result, the Rights held by the Collaborating Shareholders were deemed void.
 Pursuant to the Rights Agreement, the board of directors elected to exchange each valid and outstanding Right held by Sinovac Antigua's shareholders (not including the Collaborating Shareholders) for an Exchange Share.
 On March 6, 2019, the Delaware Chancery Court entered a status quo order providing that Sinovac Antigua not distribute any of the Exchange Shares from the trust until the final disposition of the pending Delaware litigation or further order of the Court.
-On April 4, 2019, the Eastern Caribbean Supreme Court, Court of Appeal issued an order that restrains Sinovac Antigua from taking further action under its Rights Agreement, including the distribution of the previously issued Exchange Shares to the holders of valid Rights, until the conclusion of 1Globe Capital, LLC's appeal of the December 19, 2018 Judgment of the Antigua Court.
+On April 4, 2019, the Eastern Caribbean Supreme Court, Court of Appeal issued an order restraining Sinovac Antigua from taking further action under its Rights Agreement, including the distribution of the previously issued Exchange Shares to the holders of valid Rights, until the conclusion of 1Globe Capital, LLC's appeal of the December 19, 2018 Judgment of the Antigua Court.
+In January 2022, the Court of Appeal extended the order until the conclusion of any appeal to the Privy Council.
 On April 8, 2019, the Delaware Chancery Court stayed the Delaware litigation pending the outcome of 1Globe's appeal of the Antigua Judgment.
-1Globe's appeal of the Antigua Court's Judgment was heard on September 18, 2019, and the appeal decision is pending as of the date of this annual report.
+1Globe's appeal of the Antigua Court's Judgment was heard on September 18, 2019.
+On December 9, 2021, the Court of Appeal handed down its judgment, dismissing all grounds of appeal and upholding the Antigua Judgment.
+The Court of Appeal also confirmed that Sinovac Antigua's Rights Agreement was consistent with its Articles of Incorporation and By-laws, and Antiguan business law.
+1Globe applied for leave to appeal to the Privy Council, and the hearing of the application was held on February 24, 2022, at which the Court of Appeal refused 1Globe's application to take the issue of the validity of the Rights Agreement to the Privy Council, but granted leave to appeal on certain other grounds.
+On April 19, 2022, 1Globe renewed its application directly to the Privy Council for leave to appeal on its ground of appeal concerning the validity of the Rights Agreement.
+1Globe has not yet taken steps to list a substantive hearing before the Privy Council.